adesai47/c0524-code-solutions/react-effects/react-effects-quiz-notes.md

 - When is a component "mounted" to the DOM?

-when the component is created and then added to the DOM
+when the component is called

 - What is a React Effect?